ysunbp/CacheRAG-code/README.md

 ## Experiments

 ### CRAG
-Please follow the these steps to train a summarizer and perform KBQA on CRAG
+Please follow the these steps to perform KBQA on CRAG
 ```console
 $ cd scripts
 $ python crag-cacherag-deepseek-exp.py